eclipse-kura/kura/README.md

 </div>

-## What is Eclipse Kura?
+## What is Eclipse Kura™?
-From [the maori word for tank/container](https://maoridictionary.co.nz/search/?keywords=kura), Eclipse Kura is a versatile software framework designed to supercharge your edge devices.
-With an intuitive web interface, Eclipse Kura streamlines the process of configuring your gateway, connecting sensors, and IoT devices to seamlessly collect, process, and send data to the cloud.
+From [the maori word for tank/container](https://maoridictionary.co.nz/search/?keywords=kura), Eclipse Kura™ is a versatile software framework designed to supercharge your edge devices.
+With an intuitive web interface, Eclipse Kura™ streamlines the process of configuring your gateway, connecting sensors, and IoT devices to seamlessly collect, process, and send data to the cloud.

-Eclipse Kura runs on an edge gateway, which can be anything from a small SBC(single-board computer) like a Raspberry Pi, or a powerful high-performance computer.
+Eclipse Kura™ runs on an edge gateway, which can be anything from a small SBC(single-board computer) like a Raspberry Pi, or a powerful high-performance computer.

 ## What can Eclipse Kura™ do for me?
-* **Kura Services:** Provision and set up features to run on your gateway, such as an MQTT broker.
+* **Kura™ Services:** Provision and set up features to run on your gateway, such as an MQTT broker.
-* **Kura Networking:** Manage Network connectivity, including
+* **Kura™ Networking:** Manage Network connectivity, including
-* **Kura Wires:** Design data flows and data processing streams effortlessly with a drag-and-drop visual editor.
+* **Kura™ Wires:** Design data flows and data processing streams effortlessly with a drag-and-drop visual editor.
-* **Kura Cloud Connectors:** Extendable cloud connector system.
+* **Kura™ Cloud Connectors:** Extendable cloud connector system.
-* **Kura Drivers:** Extendable service that handles reading data off of external devices.
+* **Kura™ Drivers:** Extendable service that handles reading data off of external devices.
-* **Kura Snapshots:** Securely store and re-apply gateway settings for convenience.
+* **Kura™ Snapshots:** Securely store and re-apply gateway settings for convenience.
-* **Kura Security**: Easily and safely store your secrets.
+* **Kura™ Security**: Easily and safely store your secrets.
-* **Kura Container Orchestrator**: Manage Docker or Podman containers on your gateway for ultimate flexibility.
+* **Kura™ Container Orchestrator**: Manage Docker or Podman containers on your gateway for ultimate flexibility.
-* **Kura AI Inference**: Run Nvidia Triton Models on the edge.
+* **Kura™ AI Inference**: Run Nvidia Triton Models on the edge.

-## I have used Eclipse-Kura to make a small-scale Edge deployment, how do I scale now?
+## I have used Eclipse Kura™ to make a small-scale Edge deployment, how do I scale now?
-If you want to scale, and manage many instances of Eclipse-Kura, check out Eclipse-Kapua.
-Eclipse-Kapua is a Eclipse-Kura compatible cloud command and control service that allows you to aggregate data and configure many Eclipse-Kura devices.
+If you want to scale, and manage many instances of Eclipse Kura™, check out Eclipse Kapua.
+Eclipse Kapua is a Eclipse Kura™ compatible cloud command and control service that allows you to aggregate data and configure many Eclipse Kura™ devices.

 Documentation
 -------------------

-- [**User Documentation**](https://eclipse.github.io/kura/latest/): here you'll find information on how to **use** Eclipse Kura i.e. installation instructions, informations on how to use the web UI and tutorials.
+- [**User Documentation**](https://eclipse.github.io/kura/latest/): here you'll find information on how to **use** Eclipse Kura™ i.e. installation instructions, informations on how to use the web UI and tutorials.
-- [**Developer Documentation**](https://github.com/eclipse/kura/wiki): the Eclipse Kura Github Wiki serves as a reference for **developers** who want to contribute to the Eclipse Kura project and/or develop new add-ons.
-Here you'll find Eclipse Kura development/release model, guidelines on how to import internal packages, creating new bundles and development environment tips & tricks.
+- [**Developer Documentation**](https://github.com/eclipse/kura/wiki): the Eclipse Kura™ Github Wiki serves as a reference for **developers** who want to contribute to the Eclipse Kura™ project and/or develop new add-ons.
+Here you'll find Eclipse Kura™ development/release model, guidelines on how to import internal packages, creating new bundles and development environment tips & tricks.
-- [**Docker Containers Documentation**](https://hub.docker.com/r/eclipse/kura/): the Eclipse Kura team also provides Docker containers for the project.
-Informations on how to build and run them are available at the project's Docker Hub page.
+- [**Docker Containers Documentation**](https://hub.docker.com/r/eclipse/kura/): the Eclipse Kura™ team also provides Docker containers for the project.
+Information on how to build and run them are available at the project's Docker Hub page.
 - [**Developer Quickstart Guide**](https://github.com/eclipse/kura#getting-started): a quick guide on how to setup the development environment and build the project is also provided in this README.

 Additionally, we provide two channels for reporting any issue you find with the project